marcuscaum/chat-room-io/frontend/README.md

 ## Auth System

-We store the email using nextjs iron session, saving it in a cookie.
+We store the email using nextjs iron session, saving it in a cookie, prob not the best solution but helps a lot since we don't have a create user page.

 # Getting Started